ddella/K3s-Cluster/14_Create_server_cluster.md

 ```

 # Install K3s Server node(s)
 K3s can use a config file.
-By default, values present in a YAML file located at `/etc/rancher/k3s/config.yaml` will be used on install.
+By default, values present in a YAML file located at `/etc/rancher/k3s/config.yaml` will be used on the initial bootstrap.
 Multiple configuration files are supported.
 By default, configuration files are read from `/etc/rancher/k3s/config.yaml` and `/etc/rancher/k3s/config.yaml.d/*.yaml` in alphabetical order.

 > [!IMPORTANT]
-> You have to be on `k3s1server1` to execute to bootstrap the server.
+> You have to be on `k3s1server1` to bootstrap the server.

 ## Create Configuration file
 ```sh